-As managing director of CommonAngels, James runs one of the first formal venture capital investing networks and the largest angel group in the Northeast.
-He joined CommonAngels in 1999 when it was an informal group of private investors, and since that time has worked to grow it into a structured network that has invested $37 million from individual investors, supplemented by two $10 million co-investment funds.
-He has funded 31 companies (CommonAngels is the lead investor in Xconomy) and worked with them through over 85 rounds of financing totaling over $200 million.
-Day-to-day, James manages deal flow, due diligence, and the investment process.
+As Managing Director of CommonAngels Ventures, James runs one of the first formal venture capital investing networks and the largest in the Northeast.
+He joined CommonAngels in 1999 when it was an informal group of private investors, and since that time has grown it into a structured network that has invested $44 million from individual investors and two $10 million co-investment funds in 39 companies and worked with them through over 100 rounds of financing totaling over $270 million.

 James also was the founding chairman of the Angel Capital Association, the professional alliance of angel groups that has grown from 46 groups as charter members to now over 125, representing over 5,000 investors.
 He also was the founding chairman of ACA's sister organization, the Angel Capital Education Foundation, in partnership with the Kauffman Foundation.
 AECF works with angel investors, venture capitalists, academic leaders and entrepreneurs around the country to provide research and educational programs on angel investing.
 He is a contributing author to Cutting-Edge Practices in American Angel Investing, published in October 2003 by Darden Business Publishing of the University of Virginia, has written papers and various articles on angel investment processes, and regularly speaks on entrepreneurship and private investing.

 He holds a bachelor's degree with highest honors from the Liberal Arts Honors Program at the University of Texas at Austin, a master's degree in political science from UCLA, and an MBA from MIT's Sloan School of Management.
 James also is an avid rower and a member of Cambridge Boat Club.

 [Editor's note: CommonAngels is the lead investor in Xconomy.]